 Look what happened to the Leaning Tower of Pisa… it’s got lousy core stability!

-However, recruiting the deeper core muscles before your superficial layers like adding floors to a sturdy skyscraper and your back will be strong and pain-free forever.
+However, recruiting the deeper core muscles before your superficial layers, like adding floors to a sturdy skyscraper, will make your back strong and pain-free forever.

 What’s the Link Between Pilates and Core Stability?